Sativa vs Indica — Making The Right Choice (CBD Matters!)

 The main difference however is that SATIVA contains more of THC, not always but in general.
 This is why it is “for laughing”.
 Being the main psychoactive component of marijuana THC affects the brain, therefore you feel “higher” due to more amount of THC consumed.
 Even a little bit hallucinogenic it may be with strong strains, sources se-so, but to get that high from a regular marijuana is not easy, you’ll need to train yourself to feel your body well-enough and play with your brain and feelings (some people spend years in temples in India smoking religiously all the time… “hallucinogenic” is not that you see monsters all around right after one puff, don’t worry).

-As for INDICA… It does not mean at all that you’re not high with Indica, it’s very fine too, but just contains (in general) more of CBD which gives you relaxation and pain relief (if any) and this is the reason why it is referred as “for sleep” and this is the reason why Indica is in fact more close to the definition of MEDICAL marijuana.
+As for INDICA… It does not mean at all that you’re not high with Indica, it’s very fine too, but just contains (in general) more of CBD which is more applicable as medicine rather than THC, this CBD works for relaxation and other body-related stuff, and this is the reason why it is referred as “for sleep” and this is the reason why Indica is kind of more close originally to the basic idea of medical marijuana.

 Summary – Indica and Sativa

-THC / CBDINDICA contains in general more of CBD and less of THC.
-Therefore it is considered more for the medical use, relaxing, calm and pain-releasing.
-While SATIVA is highly energetic, stimulating and adds some extra activity to the brain too, more “trippy” so to say.
-It’s not that Indica does not provide a trip, yet it contains less of THC.
+While SATIVA is like energetic and stimulating and it loads an extra activity into the brain, being more “trippy” so to say.
+It’s not that Indica does not provide a trip, but just contains less of THC.
 You can read the related article about THC tripping: THC: Δ9-tetrahydrocannabinol

 Growing INDICA is more often considered as an AMATEUR strain to grow your own Marijuana supply in a household.
 Don’t worry, you’ll be high enough, and you’ll get all medical effects too, Indica is not ‘bad’, but just EASIER, and it stands better against pests and climate conditions.